-In 2010 the Energy Efficient Products Program will continue to offer retail price incentives through markdown and direct to consumer rebates via online and mail-in coupons on qualified lighting products, clothes washers and dehumidifiers on a year-round basis, and on room air conditioner as a seasonal promotion (May - August).
+In 2010 the Energy Efficient Products Program will continue to offer retail price incentives through markdown and direct to consumer rebates via online and mail-in coupons on qualified lighting products, clothes washers and dehumidifiers on a yearround basis, and on room air conditioner as a seasonal promotion (May - August).
 These incentives will be supported with a variety of promotional approaches, including leveraging Environmental Protection Agency (EPA) and Department of Energy (DOE) national ENERGY STAR campaigns.
-We also plan to continue the Green New Jersey Resource Team (GNJRT) initiatives begun in 2008 pending completion of current cross-program marketing trials.
+We also plan to continue the Green New Jersey Resource Team (GNJRT) initiatives begun in 2008 pending completion of current crossprogram marketing trials.
 The 2010 budget also includes provisions for the promotion of energy efficient consumer electronics and for the continuation of an "early-retirement" program for refrigerators and freezers begun in 2009.
-Qualifying residential swimming pool pumps and timers will also receive incentives for the first time in 2010.